Painting: The Agony in the Garden, Veronese (Paolo Caliari)

 How can this be?
 The angel exclaimed.

-The Son chose to bear the pain, the shame, and the separation.
+The Son chose to bear the shame and the pain.

 Praise and glory!
 The angel surmised.

-For the angel had longed to behold God's redemptive plan (1 Pet 1:12).
+For he had longed to behold God's redemptive plan (1 Pet 1:12).